 Try a range of shoes and chose a pair based on personal feel and professional advice.
 Consider the built-in structure or support in the shoe, how wide or narrow it is, and the arch height.

-Why should your ‘foot type’ be considered when choosing a trail running shoe?
+Why should you care about your ‘foot type’ when choosing a trail running shoe?

 Trail shoes generally have less structure than a lot of road shoes, enabling them to mould more effectively to uneven surfaces.